 About the Speaker:

-I am a Research Fellow at Harvard Center for International Development and a consultant at the Center for Global Development, a think tank in D.C.
-I won the World Bank fellowship to study the Master of Public Administration in International Development (MPA/ID) at Harvard Kennedy School of Government (HKS) in 2013.
-I won 2015 Susan C. Eaton Memorial Prize for the best paper at HKS.
-Currently, I am working on economic development and economic growth.
+Masoomeh Khandan is a Research Fellow at Harvard Center for International Development and a consultant at the Center for Global Development, a think tank in D.C.
+She won the World Bank fellowship to study the Master of Public Administration in International Development (MPA/ID) at Harvard Kennedy School of Government (HKS) in 2013.
+She also won 2015 Susan C. Eaton Memorial Prize for the best paper at HKS.
+Currently, She is working on economic development and economic growth.

-My undergrad studies were in Electrical Engineering at Sharif University of Technology.
-To address some issues of Iran’s education system, I participated in leading a community of highly motivated volunteers to form the “Asseman Group”, an NGO with the mission “to conceptualize and institute Iranian children with some of the decisive, but unfortunately less-emphasized, skills such as systems thinking, team work and life skills, through edutainment”.
-Encouraged by this project, I attended “Leading Education Systems at the National Level”, a program offered by Harvard Graduate School of Education.
-Also, I led a team of students and graduates from Harvard Kennedy School and Sharif University of Technology to evaluate Iranian’s higher education system.
+Her undergrad studies were in Electrical Engineering at Sharif University of Technology.
+To address some issues of Iran’s education system, she participated in leading a community of highly motivated volunteers to form the “Asseman Group”, an NGO with the mission “to conceptualize and institute Iranian children with some of the decisive, but unfortunately less-emphasized, skills such as systems thinking, team work and life skills, through edutainment”.
+Encouraged by this project, she attended “Leading Education Systems at the National Level”, a program offered by Harvard Graduate School of Education.
+Also, she led a team of students and graduates from Harvard Kennedy School and Sharif University of Technology to evaluate Iranian’s higher education system.
 The results were delivered to Iran’s Ministry of Higher Education to incorporate in a policy for universities.

 For this lecture: light refreshment will be provided